-4 Discussion
+355 4 Discussion

-4.1 Land use affects sediment-associated carbon and nutrients concentrations
+4.1 Land use affects sediment-associated carbon and nutrient concentrations

-This study shows that land use and management is a key control of suspended sediment-associated nutrients and carbonTC, TN and TP concentrations in the headwaters of the Sondu River Basin.
+This study shows that land use and management is a key control of suspended sediment-associated TC, TN and TP concentrations in the headwaters of the Sondu River Basin.
 Most significantly, and despite the application of fertilizer to the tea-tree plantation and smallholder agriculture catchments, the natural forest catchment has much higher particulate TC, TN and TP concentrations than the agricultural catchments.
 These results suggest that the sediment from the forest catchment is comprised of organic material with a high C:N:P ratio either originating from the forest floor or falling directly into the river.
-In contrast, sediments from the agricultural catchments are a mix of mineral and organic matter and fertilizer additions do not balance with the loss of TCearbon, TNnitrogen and TPphosphorus from the system.
-This refutes our hypothesis that particulate-bound nutrients and carbonTC, TN and TP concentrations in sediment are highest in agricultural catchments where the majority of suspended sediment (77 %) originating from agricultural land (Stenfert Kroese et al., 2020a).
+In contrast, sediments from the agricultural catchments are a mix of mineral and organic matter and fertilizer additions do not balance with the loss of TC, TN and TP from the system.
+This refutes our hypothesis that particulate-bound TC, TN and TP concentrations in sediment are highest in agricultural catchments where the majority of suspended sediment (77 %) originating from agricultural land (Stenfert Kroese et al., 2020a).
 Although concentrations of TC, TN and TP associated with sediments were lower in the smallholder agriculture catchment, because of higher sediment loads from the smallholder agriculture catchment the total sediment-associated loads of TC, TN and TP were higher.
-In addition, higher sediment concentrations in the smallholder catchment meant that TC, TN and TP concentrations in the stream water were also higher from that catchment (Table 4, Table 5).
-Our sediment-associated TC, TN and TP yield estimations are uncertain.
-This is due to the sampling of the drier start of the long rainy season in 2019 and the short sampling period in both years.
-This might have resulted in missed sampling of storm events.
-Increasing the sampling frequency would improve our understanding of the particulate TC, TN and TP fluxes.
+In addition, higher sediment concentrations in the smallholder catchment meant that TC, TN and TP concentrations